FEMR/femr/README.md

 2. Clone the [FEMR/femr](https://github.com/FEMR/femr) repo: `git clone https://github.com/FEMR/femr.git`
 3. Checkout the [master](https://github.com/FEMR/femr/tree/master) branch: `git checkout master`.
 4. Cd into the femr directory: `cd femr`
-5. Run `docker-compose up` to start the app.
+5. Run `docker compose up` to start the app.
 6. If step 5 successfully finishes, then the app will be available at http://localhost:9000/

 # Setting up the project with IntelliJ on macOS and Windows